 Air transport is crucial for tourism, a strategic cornerstone of our economy which makes a major contribution to wealth and employment.
-Spain is the world's top holiday destination, it is second in tourist spending and third in total number of tourists.
-Nearly 80% of Spain's tourists arrive by plane.
+Spain is the world's top holiday destination, it is third in tourist spending and third in total number of tourists.
+More than 80% of Spain's tourists arrive by plane.

-The year-on-year growth in tourism from Asian and Latin American countries such as Japan, Mexico and Brazil was also significant.
+The year-on-year growth in tourism from countries such as Canada, Argentina, United Arab Emirates, Saudi Arabia, Israel and Ireland was also significant.

 2015 comparative data

-Spain ranked third world-wide in international tourist arrivals in 2015, behind only France and the USA, and followed by China, Italy, Turkey, Germany, the United Kingdom, Mexico and the Russian Federation.
+Spain ranked third world-wide in international tourist arrivals in 2015, behind only France and the USA, and followed by China, Italy, Turkey, Germany, the United Kingdom, Mexico and the Russian Federation2.